clusterio/clusterio/docs/contributing.md

 Note that no sub-modules of the lib package is imported directly from the outside of it with the exception of `build_mod`.

 For lua code lowercase_underscore is used for everything.

+### Units

+When naming variables whos unit is not a base SI unit like seconds or metres the unit used should be suffixed in the variable name:
+E.g.:

+    const startTimeMs = date.now();
+    const endNs = process.hrtime();

+This makes it easier to spot different unit bases are being mixed in the code.

 ### Strings